 Colorado State University is the first university in the country to identify first generation, low-income students and provide scholarships designed to pay for tuition and student fees.
 CSU created its First Generation Award program in 1984.
 First Generation status is defined as students whose parents did not complete a bachelor’s degree or higher.
 Since 1984, CSU has continued to provide not only scholarships but also create a community of support for these students.
+Visit the new CSU First Generation website for more information.

 Dozens of first generation members make up the faculty and staff in the College of Engineering and are naturally prepared and particularly willing to share their experiences and relate to the obstacles first generation students face.